HomeDev GuideRecipesAPI Reference

 Save as copy or replace the original

-You can save an edited image file as a copy or replace the original file:
+Save an edited image file as a copy or replace the original file:

 • Save as a copy – If you selected the image on a page or block, the copy is saved in the local folder.
-If you selected the edited image in the media structure, the (renamed) copy is saved in the same folder as the original.
+If you selected the edited image in the media structure, the renamed copy is saved in the same folder as the original.

-• Replace original image – This action affects places on the website where the image is used.
+• Replace original image – This action affects all places on the website where the image is used.

 Alt text in CMS images